The Fire Next Time by James Baldwin

 The Naked Lunch by William S. Burroughs

-One Day in the Life of Ivan Denisovich by Alexander Solzhenitsyn, translated by Max Hayward, by Ronald Hingley
+One Day in the Life of Ivan Denisovich by Alexander Solzhenitsyn, translated by Max Hayward and Ronald Hingley

 One Day in the Life of Ivan Denisovich by Alexander Solzhenitsyn, translated by Ralph Parker

-Education and the New America by Solon T. Kimball, by James McClellan Jr.
+Education and the New America by Solon T. Kimball and James McClellan Jr.